 - 55,000 guided meditations and music tracks.
 For free.

 - Live sessions every hour from the world’s best teachers.
 For free.

 - The most popular meditation Timer in the world.
 For free.

 - Stats, Charts, Milestones, and Groups.
 For Free.

 And we will continue to improve the free features while our Teachers continue to upload new guided meditations every day.
 In other words, if you’re happy with the app as it is, nothing changes for you.

-We're introducing three optional ideas which have been designed to complement your daily meditation practice — not commercialize it.
+In order to help our teachers earn meaningful income we’re introducing two optional streams of revenue, which have been designed to complement your daily meditation practice — not commercialize it.

-Insight Courses will change that.
-They are interactive, easy to follow, and integrated with our community features so you can chat with others (and the teacher) along the way.
-Best of all, they’re mobile friendly so you won't need to hand over credit card details, sign up to newsletters, or join Facebook groups.
-It all happens with a single click.
-Which means you can do them on the bus, in your lunch break, or even in the wild without internet access.
+These micro courses are interactive, easy to follow, and integrated with our community features so you can chat with others (and the teacher) along the way.
+Best of all, they’re mobile friendly so you won’t need to hand over credit card details, sign up to newsletters, or join Facebook groups.

 Will our ideas work?